MySQL for Executives Part 5: The Hidden Dangers of Neglect

 No Disaster Recovery Plan:

-- Key personnel don't know how to restore
+- Key personnel do not know how to restore

 The Disaster Scenario: